 Here at St Aldhelm's VA Church Primary School we want a school where the education is of the highest quality, where relationships between people help us all to learn together.
-To help us achieve this we have four whole school aims:
+With a focus on 'Learning together for life in all its fullness - John 10:10.'
+To help us achieve this we have long-term strategic goals.
+These are: